Sambucus nigra 'Black Beauty' - 3 Ltr pot

 * suitable for flowering hedges

-* the blossoms are favoured by bees, bumblebees and hoverflies
+* the blossoms are very popular with bees, bumblebees and hoverflies

 * fragrant flowers